Tok-ra/dvz_wmac/readme.md

 ##### 1.2.1 sisim realization #####

-Regenerate the facies realizations using Zhuangshuang (Jason) Hou's files
+Regenerate the facies realizations using Zhuangshuang (Jason) Hou's files after modify discretzation

 > Initial thoughts were to use Jason's SISIM.exe files
 > while it failed since there's is a fixed array limit for nx, ny, nz in the GSLIB codes sisim.inc